razor389/bitmessage-rust/README.md

 ### Scalability and Filtering

 To support a growing network, we aim to integrate prefix filtering.
-This approach will allow nodes to reduce unnecessary message processing, making RustBitmessage scalable for larger networks.
+This approach will allow nodes to reduce unnecessary message processing, making ShadowLink scalable for larger networks.

 ## Dependencies and Acknowledgments

-RustBitmessage relies on several external libraries for its functionality:
+ShadowLink relies on several external libraries for its functionality:

 - **[`rspow`](https://github.com/zolagonano/rspow)**: A Rust library for proof-of-work using Argon2id.
 We use `rspow` for implementing the proof-of-work mechanism in our protocol.
 - **[`rust-argon2`](https://github.com/sru-systems/rust-argon2)**: A Rust implementation of the Argon2 password hashing function.
 We use `rust-argon2` within `rspow` for the proof-of-work calculations.